matchiou/DevOpsCdk/README.md

 # What
 This is a sample CDK package to deploy Gitlab, Jenkins, and SonarQube (using Docker) to an EC2 host (a m5.large instance using Amazon Linux 2).
 Cdk code is in TypeScript.
+This is definitely NOT safe to production environment.

 # Why
 It's part of the class project.
 Might as well do it in CDK.